 An annuity can provide predictable, guaranteed income in retirement.
-You can also use an annuity contract to schedule payments from a structured settlement or a large financial windfall, such as a lottery payout.
-A period certain annuity lets you choose when an how long you’ll receive payments.
+You can also use an annuity contract to schedule payments from a structured settlement or a financial windfall, such as a lottery payout.
+A period certain annuity lets you choose when and how long you’ll receive payments.
 Here’s how it works.

 Annuity Payout Option Basics